cargo-lambda/cargo-lambda/README.md

 cargo-lambda uses [Zig](https://ziglang.org) and [cargo-zigbuild](https://crates.io/crates/cargo-zigbuild)
 to compile the code for the right architecture.
 If Zig is not installed in your host machine, the first time that your run cargo-lambda, it will guide you through some installation options.
 If you run cargo-lambda in a non-interactive shell, the build process will fail until you install that dependency.

-### Start
+### Watch

+:warning: This subcommand used to be called `start`.
+Both names still work, as `start` is an alias for `watch`.

-The start subcommand emulates the AWS Lambda control plane API.
+The watch subcommand emulates the AWS Lambda control plane API.
 Run this command at the root of a Rust workspace and cargo-lambda will use cargo-watch to hot compile changes in your Lambda functions.

 :warning: This command works best with the **[Lambda Runtime version 0.5.1](https://crates.io/crates/lambda_runtime/0.5.1)**.
 Previous versions of the rumtime are likely to crash with serialization errors.

 ```
-cargo lambda start
+cargo lambda watch
 ```

 The function is not compiled until the first time that you try to execute.
 See the [invoke](#invoke) command to learn how to execute a function.
 Cargo will run the command `cargo run --bin FUNCTION_NAME` to try to compile the function. `FUNCTION_NAME` can be either the name of the package if the package has only one binary, or the binary name in the `[[bin]]` section if the package includes more than one binary.

-#### Start - Environment variables
+#### Watch - Environment variables

 If you need to set environment variables for your function to run, you can specify them in the metadata section of your Cargo.toml file.